inkVerb/VIP/501-shell/Lesson-10.md

 1. Look in ~/School/VIP/501/test_uploads
 2. Drag files into the area: *"Drop files here to upload"*
 3. Check the dropzone_uploads directory:$ `ls web/dropzone_uploads`
-4. Repeat these steps with many files, including fake
+4. Repeat these steps with many files, including fake and disallowed

 | **27** :$
 ```